OpenSourceEconomics/respy/docs/how_to_guides/example_models.rst

-How to load example models
+How to Load Example Models
 ==========================

 In the tutorials and guides of the **respy** documentation, you will frequently